RAFTA-AIRBORNE/AEMpyX_public/README.md

     	Contains  useful helper shell scripts etc.

 -	**aempy/doc**
 	This is the place where the manual, but also publications/presentations are developed.

--	**aempy/info**
-	Documentation for software related to the toolbox, as python (including the most important extensions, numpy, scipy, and matplotlib), and other tools.
+Also, some handy documentation for software related to the toolbox, as python (including the most important extensions, numpy, scipy, and matplotlib), and other relevant tools.

 - 	**environment**
 	Contains conda environment description files, and some useful helper files for working within the